Are you interested in ways to make him invest in you?

 First of all, a quick overview of what “investing in a woman” actually means.

-Any act of caring or adding value to her life and well being which requires the expenditure of effort or resources.
+Any act of caring or adding value to her life and well being that requires the expenditure of effort, time, or resources.

 Sounds too abstract and theoretical?